How To See My Posts On LinkedIn Mobile and Desktop App

 📱 In the mobile app:

 The post overview page can be found in the mobile app under your Profile.
-On the activity portion, click "See all," then "Posts."
+The mobile interface is designed to make it easy to navigate and find your posts.
+On the activity portion, click “See all,” then “Posts.”

 At the bottom of each article, you may click on the highlighted “views” text to find out who saw your post.